Li-Fi: Disadvantages

-Although Li-Fi LEDs would have to be kept on to transmit data, they could be dimmed to below human visibility while still emitting enough light to carry data.
-This is also a major bottleneck of the technology when based on the visible spectrum, as it is restricted to the illumination purpose and not ideally adjusted to a mobile communication purpose, given that other sources of light, for example the sun, will interfere with the signal.

-Since Li-Fi's short wave range is unable to penetrate walls, transmitters would need to installed in every room of a building to ensure even Li-Fi distribution.
+Since Li-Fi's short wave range is unable to penetrate walls, transmitters would need to be installed in every room of a building to ensure even Li-Fi distribution.
 The high installation costs associated with this requirement to achieve a level of practicality of the technology is one of the potential downsides.

 History

+The initial research on Visible Light Communication (VLC) was published by the Fraunhofer Institute for Telecommunications in September 2009, showcasing data rates of 125 Mbit/s over a 5 m distance using a standard white LED.
+In 2010, transmission rates were already increased to 513 Mbit/s using the DMT modulation format.

-Professor Harald Haas, Professor of Mobile Communications at the University of Edinburgh, coined the term "Li-Fi" at his 2011 TED Global Talk where he introduced the idea of "wireless data from every light".
+During his 2011 TED Global Talk, Professor Harald Haas, a Mobile Communications expert at the University of Edinburgh, introduced the term "Li-Fi" while discussing the concept of "wireless data from every light".

 The general term "visible light communication" (VLC), whose history dates back to the 1880s, includes any use of the visible light portion of the electromagnetic spectrum to transmit information.
-The D-Light project at Edinburgh's Institute for Digital Communications was funded from January 2010 to January 2012.
-Haas helped start a company to market it.
+The D-Light project, funded from January 2010 to January 2012 at Edinburgh's Institute for Digital Communications, was instrumental in advancing this technology, with Haas also contributing to the establishment of a company for its commercialization.

-In October 2011, a research organisation Fraunhofer IPMS and industry Companies formed the Li-Fi Consortium, to promote high-speed optical wireless systems and to overcome the limited amount of radio-based wireless spectrum available by exploiting a completely different part of the electromagnetic spectrum.
+In October 2011, the Fraunhofer IPMS research organization and industry partners formed the Li-Fi Consortium, to promote high-speed optical wireless systems and to overcome the limited amount of radio-based wireless spectrum available by exploiting a completely different part of the electromagnetic spectrum.

-VLC technology was exhibited in 2012 using Li-Fi.
-By August 2013, data rates of about 1.6 Gbit/s were demonstrated over a single color LED.
-In September 2013, a press release said that Li-Fi, or VLC systems in general, do not absolutely require line-of-sight conditions.
+The practical demonstration of VLC technology using Li-Fi took place in 2012, with transmission rates exceeding 1 Gbit/s achieved under laboratory conditions.
+In 2013, laboratory tests achieved speed of up to 10 Gbit/s.
+By August 2013, data rates of approximately 1.6 Gbit/s were demonstrated over a single color LED.
+A significant milestone was reached in September 2013 when it was stated that Li-Fi, or VLC systems in general, did not absolutely require line-of-sight conditions.
 In October 2013, it was reported Chinese manufacturers were working on Li-Fi development kits.

-In April 2014, the Russian company Stins Coman announced the development of a Li-Fi wireless local network called BeamCaster.
-Their current module transfers data at 1.25 gigabytes per second (GB/s) but they foresee boosting speeds up to 5 GB/s in the near future.
-In 2014 a new record was established by Sisoft (a Mexican company) that was able to transfer data at speeds of up to 10GB/s across a light spectrum emitted by LED lamps.
+In April 2014, the Russian company Stins Coman announced the BeamCaster Li-Fi wireless local network, capable of data transfer speeds up to 1.25 gigabytes per second (GB/s).
+They foresee boosting speeds up to 5 GB/s in the near future.
+In the same year, Sisoft, a Mexican company, set a new record by transferring data at speeds of up to 10 GB/s across a light spectrum emitted by LED lamps.

-In July 2015, IEEE operated the APD in Geiger-mode as a single photon avalanche diode (SPAD) to increase the efficiency of energy-usage and makes the receiver even more sensitive.
-This operation could also be performed as quantum-limited sensitivity that makes receivers able to detect weak signals from a far distance.
+Current offerings by purelifi, Signify, oledcomm and Terra Ferma suggest Li-Fi full-duplex communications links can achieve over 1.0Gbps.
+A study published by IEEE in 2021 suggests speeds of 224 Gbps are achievable.

-In June 2018, Li-Fi passed a test by a BMW plant in Munich for operating in an industrial environment.
+In June 2018, Li-Fi successfully underwent testing at a BMW plant in Munich for industrial applications under the auspices of the Fraunhofer Heinrich-Hertz-Institute.